Infinite Dimensional Topological-Holomorphic Symmetry in Three-Dimensions: The Raviolo

-so that $(\tilde L,\tilde H) \in H_{\hat \dr'}^{(\bullet,1)}(M\otimes \fG)$\footnote{We refer the reader to appendix \ref{sec:cohomologyconventions} for our conventions on cohomological notation.}.
+so that $(\tilde L,\tilde H)$ is a representative of a cohomology class in $ H_{\hat \dr'}^{(\bullet,1)}(M\otimes \fG)$\footnote{We refer the reader to appendix \ref{sec:cohomologyconventions} for our conventions on cohomological notation.}.
 Note that $\mu_1$ does not act on the second factor $\tilde H \in \cA^{1,1}\otimes \fh$ as it is already valued in $\fh$.
 Similarly, the differential constraints \eqref{ec:3drightsymconst} satisfied by the symmetry transformation parameters corresponding to the right symmetry can be written as